nbrady-techempower/TFB-Documentation/docs/Project-Information/Concepts.md

 |preview|A capture of data from a run used by project participants to sanity-check prior to an official round.|
 |round|A posting of "official" results on this web site.
 This is mostly for ease of consumption by readers and good-spirited & healthy competitive bragging rights.
 For in-depth analysis, we encourage you to examine the source code and run the tests on your own hardware.|

-#Servers
+#Server Roles

+When running the benchmark suite, we use three server roles.
+These roles can be fulfilled by three distinct computers (physical hardware), three virtual machines, by a single computer acting in all three roles simultaneously, or any other blend.

-The full benchmark requires at least three computers:
+The full benchmark requires at least three server roles:

-* `app server`: The computer that your framework will be launched on.
+* `app server`: The server that hosts each framework during a run, inclusive of web servers where applicable.
-* `load server`: The computer that will generate client load.
-Also known as the `client machine`.
+* `load server`: The server that generates client load during a run.
+Also known as the `client` or `client machine`.
-* `database server`: The computer that runs all the databases.
+* `database server`: The server that runs the databases used during a run.
 Also known as the `DB server`.

 This codebase (`TechEmpower/FrameworkBenchmarks` aka `TFB`) must be run on the `app server`.
 The codebase contains a number of `framework directories`, each